Steller's Sea Eagle photo by Al Caughey

 Stellar's Sea Eagle, Puffins and More

-June 25-July 9 2024 from $4,700
+June 24-July 0, 2025 from $4,700

-Explore Newfoundland, one of Canada's least visited provinces.
-You can be one of eight participants to discover beautiful Nova Scotia & amazing Newfoundland.
-You'll see otherwise difficult-to-find birds, meet extraordinarily friendly people, and eat fantastic food.
-We'll visit the area where a Steller's Sea Eagle has roosted for the past two years.
+Explore Newfoundland and The Maritimes, or just Newfoundland.
+Be one of eight participants to discover amazing Newfoundland.
+Add 8 days exploring the charming Maritimes, including seeing a tidal change at the Bay of Fundy.
+Walk the stunning and varied paths of Cape Breton Highlands National Park.
+You'll see otherwise difficult-to-find birds, meet extraordinarily friendly people, and eat fantastic and fresh seafood.
+In Newfoundland, we'll visit the area where a Steller's Sea Eagle has roosted for the past three years.

 This trip is any nature (and seafood) lover's dream!
 Imagine gazing at the gorgeous vistas offered by Cape Breton Highlands National Park.
 You may also stand with mouth agape at Bay Bulls (caution!) as hundreds of thousands of puffins and murres fill the skies.
 We'll also be looking for up to 25 species of warblers!
 Seabirds we'll likely see include Razorbill, Thick-billed Murre, Great Shearwater, and Black Guillemot, among many others.
 Mammal targets will include moose and caribou.
 Humpback whales often come so close to shore that you might be able to smell their "blow."
-An overnight ferry trip from Nova Scotia to Newfoundland is a comfortable adventure, with shearwaters viewable from the ferry's deck as the Newfoundland coast looms in the distance.
+An overnight ferry trip from Nova Scotia to Newfoundland is a comfortable adventure, with shearwaters viewable from the ferry's deck as the Newfoundland coast looms.
 At Cape Saint Mary's Ecological Reserve, we'll see Northern Gannets nesting by the tens of thousands (the second largest gannet colony on Earth!) and get close enough for amazing photos!
 Novice photographers will feel like pros!

-At Saint Vincent's Beach, Humpback Whales will likely be feeding on abundant capelin.
+At Saint Vincent's Beach, Humpback Whales will likely feed on abundant capelin.
 We time our trip for the peak of whale feeding activity close to shore.
 Breaching whales are a common sight, and while you may have seen humpback whales before, probably not as close as you will here, all while standing onshore.
 You'll also be awed by the world's largest Atlantic Puffin colony, with these and other birds totaling more than a half-million, filling the skies and shores of Green Island.

 The food also sets this trip apart.
 Those who love seafood will be in paradise.
 Meals of Maine lobster, scallops, chowder, and a wide variety of other seafood will be daily opportunities.
 We'll have the chance to sample diverse local fare, too, like partridgeberry and bakeapple (not a typo and not baked apple).
 Pies made from local fruits will be available for dessert after dinner... and lunch.
 This trip will delight foodies who also enjoy exploring nature!

-June 25: Arrive in Halifax
+June 24: Arrive in St. John's Newfoundland

-July 4: Full day exploring St. Bride's area
+June 28: Full day exploring St. Bride's area

-July 5: Drive to Trepassey, and whale watch at St. Vincent's.
+June 29: Drive to Trepassey, and whale watch at St. Vincent's.
 Overnight Trepassey

-July 8: Fly home
+July 9: Fly home

 For a more detailded itinerary, click here.